Coeus1269/AddressBaseStructure/README.md

   Zip Code:
     when validating a zip5 have this class pull from a data source that has all the valid zip5 & zip4 Pull actual address when provided Zip+4
-    Data source look up of Zip+4 to retreive city and state
+    Data source look up of Zip+4 to retrieve city and state
   City:
     on city validation, pull from data source to validate of name, spelling, State, zipcode and county Method for name misspelling correction, compare city text with misspelled list